 A computer's memory stores information in the form of electronic voltages.
 There are two general types of memory: volatile and non-volatile.
-Volatile memory stores data as long as it has power.
-It will lose stored data if power is removed for any length of time.
+Volatile memory will lose stored information if power is removed for any length of time.
 Main memory and cache memory, two forms of random access memory (RAM), are examples of volatile memory.
-Read-only memory (ROM) and auxiliary storage devices such as Blu-ray disks, CD-ROMs, DVDs, hard disk drives, USB flash drives, floppy disks, and tapes are examples of non-volatile memory.
-Non-volatile memory stores data indefinitely, even when power is removed.
+Read-only memory (ROM) and auxiliary storage devices such as CD-ROMs, DVDs, hard disk drives, USB flash drives, floppy disks, and tapes are examples of non-volatile memory.